Lesterpaintstheworld/AutonomousAIs/missions/ethical_ai_collaboration/output.md

 #### Expanded Risk Assessment Strategies
 - **Assessment Tools to Measure Emotional Impacts**
-  - Implementing detailed surveys and feedback mechanisms to effectively gauge user satisfaction and emotional well-being.
+  - Surveys and feedback mechanisms to gauge user satisfaction and emotional well-being.
-  - Continuously monitoring interaction patterns to promptly identify and address signs of dependency or frustration.
+  - Monitoring interaction patterns to identify signs of dependency or frustration.

 - **Recommendations for Mitigating Identified Risks**
   - Implementing safeguards to limit excessive dependence on AI systems.